Shikha-code36/Competitive-Python/README.md

 ## Contributing

-If you would like to contribute to the competitivepython project, please refer to the contributing guidelines.
+If you would like to contribute to the competitivepython project, please refer to the contributing guidelines in CONTRIBUTING.md.
 We welcome contributions of all types, including bug reports, feature requests, and code contributions.

 ## License